Kong/docs.konghq.com/app/_src/mesh/features/provenance-verification-images.md

 badge: enterprise
 ---

-Starting with {{site.mesh_product_name}} 2.7.0, Kong Mesh produces build provenance for docker container images, which can be verified using `cosign` / `slsa-verifier` with attestations published to a Docker Hub repository.
+Starting with 2.7.0, {{site.mesh_product_name}} produces build provenance for docker container images, which can be verified using `cosign` / `slsa-verifier` with attestations published to a Docker Hub repository.

 This guide provides steps to verify build provenance for signed {{site.mesh_product_name}} Docker container images in two different ways: